linux4sam/meta-atmel/meta-mchp-mpu/README.md

 # Microchip MPU layer

 ## Description

+Collection of OpenEmbedded/Yocto Project layers for MPU SoC.

+- **meta-mchp-mpu-bsp**: Contains platform and machine configurations for MPU evaluation boards.

-This layer hosts the recipes to build images for the widely supported boards of Microchip based on ARM cores.
+- **meta-mchp-mpu-apps**: Provides recipes to build images with Microchip-specific applications (such as EGT) for widely supported ARM-based Microchip boards.

 ## Supported machines